-The first Chair of the Department was Dr. MacDonald Fulton.
+Dr. MacDonald Fulton was the first Chair of the Department.
 Microbiology was the first approved doctoral graduate program at UT Southwestern, and the first Ph.D. degree was awarded in 1955.
-Despite the small size of the Department, exciting research was taking place: major advances in understanding the biology of the rabies virus by Dr. S. Edward Sulkin (the second chairman of the Department), pioneering work with cholera toxin by Dr. Richard Finkelstein, and important studies of the genetics of staphylococci by Dr. Eugene Rosenblum.
+Despite the Department's small size, exciting research was taking place: major advances in understanding the biology of the rabies virus by Dr. S. Edward Sulkin (the second Department Chair), pioneering work with cholera toxin by Dr. Richard Finkelstein, and important studies of the genetics of staphylococci by Dr. Eugene Rosenblum.

 In 1972, Dr. Sulkin stepped down as the Chair of Microbiology after 27 years.
-His successor, Dr. Jonathan W. Uhr, was provided resources to expand substantially the teaching and research capabilities of the Department.
+His successor, Jonathan W. Uhr, M.D., was provided resources to expand substantially the Department's teaching and research capabilities.
 The Department developed one of the premier immunology programs in the country, with front-rank scientists working in the areas of immunogenetics (the Journal of Immunogenetics originated in the Department), immunochemistry, molecular immunology, and cellular immunology.

 At the same time, outstanding scientists were recruited to study the molecular bases of microbial pathogenesis, particularly in the areas of toxins, gram-negative bacteria, spirochetes, and viruses.
 The overall program was well balanced and interactions among the faculty in and outside the Department made for a particularly exciting phase in the Department’s history.